shashilsravan/ssstore/README.md

   <h1 align="center">SS - Store</h1>

   <p align="center">
     SS Stores is an ecommerce website made with MERN Stack i.e., ReactJS, NodeJS, ExpressJS, MongoDB, Redux for state management and redux thunk for middleware.
-It is responsive and UI friendly as well.
-It includes complete user schema - Register as an user / Login / Logout / Forgot password functionality.
-It also includes admin functionality to perform CRUD operations on products / users and also can keep track of the orders.
-You can add products to your cart or to your wishlist, you can checkout and place an order via COD or online payment support that i integrated.
-It also includes selecting quanitity and sizes while placing an order
-And also few things like pagination, searching through the products, add a review to the products you bought, different sorting options on the products and also you can shop products by age group.
-You also cannot place orders that are out of stock.
-You can add/remove and increase/decrease products from cart page and wishlist page.
-You can also see the products that are in exclusive deals.
+Scroll down to know more about ss-store
     <br />
     <a href="https://github.com/shashilsravan/ssstore"><strong>Explore the project »</strong></a>
     <br />